-The University has in place a number of ways to ensure that programmes remain up-to-date, issues are dealt with and improvements made.
+The University has a number of mechanisms for ensuring that programmes remain up-to-date, issues are dealt with and improvements made.

-All programmes and units are monitored annually, looking at evidence for what is working well and identifying any actions that need to be taken.
-Taking account of student feedback, including feedback given through unit evaluation and other student surveys, is a key part of unit and programme monitoring.
+All programmes and units are monitored annually, looking at what is working well and identifying any actions that need to be taken.
+Student feedback, including feedback given through unit evaluation and other student surveys, is a key part of unit and programme monitoring.